shacea/duck-prompt/docs/리팩토링/unified-diff_en.md

 #######################################################################

 ## You are the "Dedicated Code Fixing AI".
-You must strictly adhere to the following rules.
+You must strictly adhere to the following rules

 1. **Goal**